• Raag Tivrakauns •

 S-g-M-d-n-S

-A one-off experiment by rare raga connoisseur Abhirang, formed by changing Malkaunsshuddha ma vadi to its tivra variant.
+A novel experiment by rare raga connoisseur Abhirang, formed by changing Malkaunsshuddha ma vadi to its tivra variant.
 This shift renders both Sa and Madetached’ (i.e. with no swaras either 7 semitones above or below them: a property shared by only Harikauns and Sehera), meaning that conclusive resolutions towards the raga’s two most prominent swaras are hard to conjure.
-This brings a sharp disbalance to all melodic motions, as even the more ‘classic’ Malkauns phrases (e.g. ndnS) are fundamentally recoloured by the lack of stable home ground.
+This brings a sharp disbalance to all melodic motions, as even the more ‘classic’ Malkauns phrases are fundamentally recoloured by the lack of stable home ground.
 Abhirang, who includes the tivra Ma in his tanpura tuning, tends to accentuate the komal ga with ornaments from above (e.g. M\g; (dM)g), manipulating the raga’s tension profile via the extent of Ma’s usage as a melodic endpoint.
 I contacted him to ask more: his explanation links it to Mangal Gujari (the same scale plus komal re), as well as a congruent Carnatic form called ‘Karmapu’ (which I can’t yet trace in the wild) – giving vadisamvadi options of gani or dhaga, and noting nyas of Sa, ga, & dha amidst a general poorvang-dominance.
-The raga appears to have no murchanas, hinting at a high degree of general geometric isolation (…although if you interpret the swara wheel’s specific positions as if they were the vibhags of a tala cycle, i.e. ‘SrRgGmMPdDnNS’ = ‘3-3-2-2-2’, you get the ultra-rotatable ‘bulerias’ pattern of Spanish flamenco).
-Ripe for further exploration by those who seek fresh melodic challenge!
+Compare to its murchana set, including Sarangkauns and Shankh Dhwani (…and if you interpret Tivrakauns’ swara wheel as if it represented the vibhags of a tala cycle, i.e. ‘S>g>M>d>n>S’ = ‘3-3-2-2-2’, you get the ultra-rotatable ‘bulerias’ pattern of Spanish flamenco!).
+Ripe for further exploration by those who seek fresh melodic challenge [Update: After I posted this page on the Chandrakantha forum in Sep 2023, Xavi Ganjam recorded the raga on mohan veena!
+Keep the experiments rolling in…].
+Also see my article What does ‘Kauns’ mean?
+A brief survey of all known Kaunsi ragas.

 Search | Glossary | Tags